What Makes a Golf Ball Good?

 Different golf balls behave differently.
 This isn’t just based on the player and their club, but on the construction of the balls.

 Softer balls (that is, balls with low compression rates) are arguably better for beginners because they offer less spin off the clubface, which means the shots you take should be straighter and more reliable.
-Low compression rates also mean more distance, which is a top priority for players with low swing speeds, i.e. beginners and seniors.
+Low compression rates also mean more distance, which is a top priority for players with low swing speeds, like beginners and some senior golfers.

-With our mixer packs, golfers can easily try out different balls at a fraction of the cost of buying multiple sets of balls.
+With our selection boxes, golfers can easily try out different balls at a fraction of the cost of buying multiple sets of balls.

 How to Choose Your Golf Ball